Clinical Studies

 Results: 64.7% improvement in acne lesions.
 Ultrastructural analysis showed damaged P. acnes but no significant bacterial count change.

-Conclusion: High-intensity blue light is useful for treating acne, with further investigation needed for mechanism elucidation.
+Conclusion: ClearLight blue light is useful for treating acne, with further investigation needed for mechanism elucidation.

 Objective: To evaluate the effects of low-level red LED light on hyperkeratinization and inflammation in an acne model.